neil-sriv/blog/ns-blog/content/tech/hugo.md

 +++
-title = "setting up my personal blog with hugo" date = "2025-02-13T23:14:05-05:00"
+title = "setting up a personal blog with hugo" date = "2025-02-13T23:14:05-05:00"

 #